 Al-Anon for Parents: Al-Anon also offers support groups specifically for parents in some locations.
 They also have a collection of online support stories available on their website, written by parents of addicted people for other parents of addicted people.

-Children of Parents with Abuse and Addiction Problems
+Support Groups for Children of Parents with Abuse and Addiction Problems

 Of all family members, children may be most impacted by substance abuse and addiction.
 Children of drug addicts often grow up in a chaotic world full of stress, traumatic experiences, and confusion.1 Drug addiction can take over a person’s life and prevent them from being a good parent to their children.
 Children of addicts may be neglected, abused, ignored, dismissed, or fully abandoned.